How to Start An LLC in California

-California taxes aren’t exactly straightforward.
-For California’s personal net income tax, there are 10 tax brackets, which are updated every year.
-For single filers, the tax rates range from 1% (for income under $8,015) to 13.3% (for income over a million bucks).
+For California’s personal net income tax, there are several tax brackets, which are updated every year.
+For single filers, the personal net income tax rates are in 9 marginal brackets:

 Sales tax is also pretty variable.
 The state sales tax rate is 7.25%, but cities and counties typically tack on their own sales tax as well.
 The combined state/county/city sales tax rate maxes out at 10.25% in cities like Long Beach and Santa Monica but remains under 8% in cities like Red Bluff and Sonora.